tomasrosenbaum/Cybersecurity-Testing-Methodology-for-Internet-of-Things-Devices/README.md

 ### Compliance

 When testing a device, you may also check for compliance.
-Keep in mind that this should not be the primary goal of your testing as compliance does not imply security.
+Keep in mind that this should not be the primary goal of your testing, as compliance does not imply security.

 ### Contact